Preschool

 The Creative Curriculum

-One of the exciting things that makes our preschool unique is that we offer further enhancement to children’s learning and social development through a special component in our curriculum; Keiki Building Community through Service Learning.
+One of the exciting things that makes our preschool unique is that we advance children’s learning and social development through a special component in our curriculum; Keiki Building Community through Service Learning.

 Keiki Building Community

-Through this service learning component of the curriculum, children gain hands-on experience reaching into the neighborhood community and beyond.
-Classroom curriculum is connected with real issues here in Hawaii and children see that they have the ability to make a positive impact.
+Through service learning, students gain hands-on experience reaching out to the neighborhood and beyond.
+Classroom curriculum is connected with real issues in Hawaii and children see that they have the ability to make a positive impact.

 “I AM!
-I CAN!” captures Waikīkī Community Center’s Preschool philosophy.
-We strive to help children develop into confident and competent learners, endowed with a zest for life and an appetite for all that life offers.
+I CAN!” captures Waikiki's Community Center’s Preschool philosophy.
+We help children develop into confident and competent learners, endowed with a zest for life and an appetite for all that life offers.

-The Child Care Connection Hawaii (CCCH) subsidy program helps low-income families to sustain their employment, educational efforts and job training by paying a subsidy for their children who are in the care of DHS-approved child care providers.
-Unless child care is required for protective purposes, families must meet income and activity requirements to qualify for this subsidy program.
+The Child Care Connection Hawaii (CCCH) subsidy program helps low-income families sustain employment, educational efforts and job training by paying a subsidy for children who are in the care of DHS-approved child care providers.
+Unless child care is required for protective purposes, families must meet income and activity requirements to qualify.

-The Preschool Open Doors (POD) program is a separate subsidy program with limited funds that provides services state-wide to families sending their children to a licensed preschool during the school year prior to kindergarten entry.
-The goal of POD is to promote school readiness for children, and the program focuses on meeting the needs of the child.
+The Preschool Open Doors program is another subsidy program with limited funds that provides services statewide to families that send their children to a licensed preschool during the school year prior to kindergarten entry.
+The goal of is to promote school readiness, and the program focuses on meeting the needs of the child.
 Parents are not required to have an eligible activity, unlike the CCS (Child Care Subsidy) program, but they must meet income and other eligibility requirements.
-For POD, there is a time-limited application period established and published each year.
+Preschool Open Doors has a a time-limited application period.

 Need Help